Vigneshpalan/twitter-sentiment-analysis/README.md

 A logistic regression model is trained from scratch using a gradient descent function to minimize the cost of training.
 The final weight vector is used to make predictions.

 Testing Logistic Regression Model
-The trained model is used to predict the sentiment of test data.
-If the prediction value is greater than 0.5, the sentiment is labeled as positive sentiment, and if the prediction value is less than 0.5, the sentiment is labeled as negative sentiment.
+The trained model is used to predict the sentiment of test data. .
-The accuracy of the model is determined by calculating the number of tweets that have been classified correctly as compared to the total number of tweets.

 The model is 87% accurate.